mjohnsullivan/flutter-by-example/README.md

 # flutter-by-example

-A collection of simple, bare-bones Flutter apps that each demonstrate a concept
+A collection of simple, bare-bones Flutter apps that each demonstrate a concept.

-The apps are slowly being updated to Dart 2; be sure to use the __--preview-dart-2__ flag when running/compiling these examples
+The apps are slowly being updated to Dart 2; be sure to use the __--preview-dart-2__ flag when running/compiling these examples.

 ## Apps